gschultz49/quick-w3-validator/README.md

 # Warnings
 <p>
-    We DO NOT want to overload w3's validation servers, frequent use of these script in a short period of time can lead to a 403 or request forbidden error.
+    We DO NOT want to overload w3's validation servers, frequent use of these scripts in a short period of time (generally 150 requests in 2 hours) can lead to a 403 or request forbidden error.
 Use this tool sparingly and at your own risk.
 </p>

 # Other